 It’s actually not so lonely at the top.
 Not if you’re a rock star author who has published through Lulu.
-At the recent Self-Publishing Book Expo, author, activist and cultural icon Kevin Powell was joined by Daniel and Kelli Segars, the power couple behind the Fitness Blender craze, on a panel featuring rock star authors.
-They shared copious insights and advice about how to reach as large an audience as possible and how to successfully market a self-published book.
+At the recent Self-Publishing Book Expo, author, activist and cultural icon Daniel and Kelli Segars, the power couple behind the Fitness Blender craze joined Kevin Powell, on a panel featuring rock star authors.
+They shared copious insights and advice about how to reach as large an audience as possible and how to market a self-published book.
 Here are the three must-do pieces of advice they shared:

 1. Content is king

 It’s easy to market a great product.
 It’s not so easy to market a bad one.
-The quality of your book — from the story to the format to the cover — is critical to its reception in the market.
+The quality of your book—from the story to the format to the cover—is critical to its reception in the market.
 Make sure your book is ready for the audience you’re aiming to win over.
-If you’ve done all of the work that you can to make your book as remarkable as it can possibly be, your readers will market it for you.
+If you’ve done all the work that you can to make your book as remarkable as it might be, your readers will market it for you.
 Word of mouth is the most powerful form of advertising, and you can’t buy it with money.
 You earn it with an awesome book.

 2. Whet people’s appetites